E/M Level Components: History, Exam, MDM, and Time

 History and Exam

-History and exam are still important because they support medical necessity and clinical work.
-For some current E/M families, they must be medically appropriate but do not determine the final level.
-In other settings or older-style scenarios, the question may provide history, exam, and MDM levels and ask for the correct level under that family rule.
+History and exam still support medical necessity and clinical work.
+For office/outpatient codes they must be medically appropriate but do not determine the level.
+In older component-based families or scenarios, a question may still provide history, exam, and MDM and ask for the level under that older rule, so know which logic applies.

 CCA Trap Pattern